robwatsongtr/music-pdf-to-speech/README.md

 Note that the code there that involves unarchiving isn't really necessary since that's already been done, but if you go the route of including Audiveris as a submodule, on first run you will need to unarchive the binary in order to run the shell script command.

+Optical Music Recognition is necessarily imprecise, you need a clean, aligned, well spaced score.
+I have included examples that seem to work out of the box, but most of the time there will be erros.

+Currently my parsing algorithm can only handle one part non contrapuntal (single voice) scores.
+I will work on this over time, As my initial impetus for this project was to help a classical guitar student who is in the process of losing his sight, and classical guitar music is generally contrapuntal.

+Text-to-speech libraries have a harder time dealing with speaking single letters like "C";
+screen readers do this better.
+My work-around is to spell spoken letters phonetically.

 ---